gamelton/gamelton.github.io/index.md

 # PowerShell match operator
 The `-match` operator works in 2 different modes, depending on what's being matched.
 If it's a scalar (single value) it will return a boolean ($true or $false).
 If it's an array, it will return all members of the array that satisfy the match.

+# Office 365 concumed license Python
+[Similar to Powerhell access to Microsoft Graph API](microsoft-graph-api-rest-powershell).
+This is an example task of finding Office 365 license consumption.
+It's a bare minimum Python script that has hardcoded SKU ID of the license in interest.